4bhish/valyrian-translator/README.md

-# Meme Generator
+# valyrian translator
-A interactive web app where user can generate thier own memes .
+A interactive web app where user can translate to game of thrones valyrian language.
 ## How to use:
-- Enter your text of genric memes using top and bottom text inouts.
+- Enter your text in input box.
-- click on get me to get meme template.
+- click on translate.
-- you will have your meme now
+- you will have text translated to valyrian
 ### Tech Used:
-- imgFlip  API
+- VanillaJS
-- ReactJs
+- HTML5
-- CSS5
+- CSS3
 Don't forget to leave a ⭐ if you found this useful